gsmcwhirter/node-zoneinfo/README.md

     //=> 2010-11-08 09:00:00 GMT-0700
     sys.puts(d.getTimezone());
     //=> MST

     sys.puts(sys.inspect(zoneinfo.listTimezones()));
     //=> [array of all timezones on the system] sys.puts(sys.inspect(zoneinfo.listTimezones("US")));
     //=> [array of all US timezones on the system]

     sys.puts(sys.inspect(countrycodes));
     //=> [object of Name: Code pairs]

 ## Tests

-Tests that exist are written for Nodeunit.
+Tests that exist are written for Expresso (http://visionmedia.github.com/expresso/).
-To run them, install nodeunit and then run
+To run them, install expresso and then run

-    nodeunit test.js
+    expresso

+Alternatively, you can run

+    expresso test/index.js